 For smaller areas, cut the amounts down but keep the percentages the same. i.e. For 500 feet, use 5 oz of Borax in 2 oz of warm water and dilute with 1.25 gallons of water.

-For best results, apply the Borax weed killer when the creeping Charlie weed is actively growing in the spring.
+For best results, apply the Borax weed killer when the creeping Charlie weed is actively growing in the fall.
 Choose a day when no rain expected for at least 48 hours.
+Then repeat two weeks later.

 You can print out the Borax weed Killer here.
 I set my printer to print it in the center of a piece of photo paper and chose 5 inches as my width.
 It fit nicely around my spray bottle.